-In addition to the calculation of upstreamness, I-O tables are also used for analyzing trade on a value-added basis.
-Johnson and Noguera (2012) and Johnson (2014) show that discrepancies between value-added exports in I-O tables and gross trade flows have been increasing.
-Antràs and Yeaple (2014), Timmer et al. (2014) and Los et al. (2015) use I-O tables to analyze the activities of firms in the GVC.
-In fact, in recent years, the focuses of trade economists and policy makers have increasingly shifted from traditional gross exports to value-added exports, since the latter is directly related to benefits from trade.
+In addition to the calculation of upstreamness, I-O tables are also used for analyzing trade on a value-added basis which is directly related to benefits from trade.
+Johnson and Noguera (2012) and Johnson (2014) show that discrepancies between value-added exports in I-O tables and gross trade flows have been increasing, due to the expansion of intermediate trade.
+Accordingly, trade economists and policy makers tend to focus more on value-added exports than on gross export, reflecting these discrepancies.
+Antràs and Yeaple (2014), Timmer et al. (2014), and Los, Timmer, and de Vries (2015) use I-O tables to analyze the activities of multi-national firms in the GVC.

-C. Calculation of upstreamness
+C. Calculation of Upstreamness

-Regarding the definition of upstreamness, previous studies have introduced several approaches.
-This paper uses the approach employed by Antràs and Chor (2013), which was also proposed by Antràs et al. (2012).
+Regarding the definition of upstreamness, previous studies have introduced several approaches.4 This paper uses the approach employed by Antràs and Chor (2013), which was also proposed by Antràs et al. (2012).
 In their approach, upstreamness is calculated as follows.

-In I-O tables, such as Table 2, gross output of the industry i is written as the sum of its final use $(F_i)$ and intermediate use $(Z_i)$ , as shown in equation (3).
+In I-O tables, such as Table 2, gross output of the industry i is written as the sum of its final use (F_i) and intermediate use (Z_i) , as shown in equation (3).